 In September, Public Impact convened its Opportunity Culture Fellows for collaboration and learning, featuring sessions on tools to help educators personalize instruction, the science of reading, strategies of multi-classroom leaders and principals for team leadership and leading schoolwide change, and effective advocacy within schools and districts.
-On the Opportunity Culture blog, writer Margaret High is sharing some of what we learned in a series of blog posts.
+On the Opportunity Culture blog, we are sharing some of what we learned in a series of blog posts.
 Check out the recent posts:

 - How can multi-classroom leaders (MCLs) build the cohesion of their teaching teams?
 A panel of five Opportunity Culture Fellows tackled this question—a hot topic among MCLs—with suggestions that focused on the joy of team leadership as well as how to address challenges with team members.
 Read more in Building Team Cohesion: Opportunity Culture Fellows Share Strategies.